-- Global-The global address is a public address that you can use on the public network.
-This address needs to be configured for each bridge group, and not per-interface.
-You can also configure a global IPv6 address for the management interface. - Link-local-The link-local address is a private address that you can only use on the directly-connected network.
+- Global-The global address is a public address that you can use on the public network. - Link-local-The link-local address is a private address that you can only use on the directly-connected network.
 Routers do not forward packets using link-local addresses; they are only for communication on a particular physical network segment.
 They can be used for address configuration or for the ND functions such as address resolution and neighbor discovery.
-Because the link-local address is only available on a segment, and is tied to the interface MAC address, you need to configure the link-local address per interface.

-At a minimum, you need to configure a link-local address for IPv6 to operate.
-If you configure a global address, a link-local addresses is automatically configured on each interface, so you do not also need to specifically configure a link-local address.
+At a minimum, you need to configure a link-local addresses for IPv6 to operate.
+If you configure a global address, a link-local address is automatically configured on the interface, so you do not also need to specifically configure a link-local address.
 If you do not configure a global address, then you need to configure the link-local address, either automatically or manually.